alexandra-florea/alexandra-florea.github.io/_posts/2018-06-02-alexandra-florea-site-launched.md

 Maybe later . . .

-After, for instance: eg. I get **more** hands on **experience** with [**Markdown**](https://daringfireball.net/projects/markdown/), and I'm able to write a blogpost and insert images in it, without a cheatsheet nearby.
+After, for instance: eg. I get more hands on experience with [Markdown](https://daringfireball.net/projects/markdown/), and I'm able to write a blogpost and insert images in it, without a cheatsheet nearby.

 (going to figure out how to insert said image)
 (LE. _The good news_, here's the image, below; _the ugly news_: it's filling more screens than you have._The bad news_?
 There's no bad news, I just need to learn another thing or two about working with images in markdown.)

 ![Alt text](/img/IMG_1685.jpg)